realglobe-Inc/gojsonschema/README.md

 ## Description

-An implementation of JSON Schema, based on IETF's draft v4 - Go language
+An implementation of JSON Schema, based on IETF's draft v4 with PCRE backend. - Go language
+This repository is fork of [github.com/xeipuuv/gojsonschema](https://github.com/xeipuuv/gojsonschema) which the difference in backend of regexp library.

 References :